 "(That will) help the water quality.
-It's going to help also not to erode the road quite as quickly, so help with the infrastructure - because before it was just running straight on the road, and you could watch pieces of pavement actually going with the water," Hansel said.
+It's going to help also not to erode the road quite as quickly, so help with the opportunity not only for the grant, but to incorporate this type of system up here and really help preserve our waterways.

+The Clean Water Fund is really what allowed us to do this project. ...
+I appreciate the infrastructure - because before it was just running straight on the road, and you could watch pieces of pavement actually going with the water," Hansel said.